mudpup/blackjack/README.md

 - [X] Complete the basic idea, make it functional.
 - [ ] Change code so that it doesn't request the dealer's card until the end of the game.
 - [ ] Add chance that the dealer's card will be greater than yours.
+- [ ] Add option to shuffle deck
+- [ ] Chance of winning on insurance
 - [ ] Find a simpler way to execute the code.
 Make it less clunky.
 - [ ] Give the player an option to add multiple decks or players.
 - [ ] Add more options for the user.
 Potentially the ability to factor in different styles of playing blackjack, amount of decks used, or number of players.